Joani Reid

-Joani Reid is a Scottish Labour Party politician who has served as the Member of Parliament (MP) for East Kilbride and Strathaven since July 2024.
+Joani Reid (born 1985/1986) is a British politician who has served as the Member of Parliament (MP) for East Kilbride and Strathaven for Scottish Labour since 2024.

 Early life

+Reid was born in 1985 or 1986 in Glasgow, Scotland, where she was also raised.
 Reid is a granddaughter of the Scottish trade unionist Jimmy Reid.
-She studied politics and philosophy at the University of Glasgow, then went to London for a Masters degree.
+She studied politics and philosophy at the University of Glasgow, then went to London for a masters' degree in public policy and management.
 She worked as a policy manager at the Academy of Medical Royal Colleges.

 Political career

 Local government

 Reid was a councillor for the Lewisham Central ward in Lewisham for eight years from 2014 and served as Cabinet Member for Safer Communities.